Kendal Town Hall conditions of hire

 The fixing of any stalls and arrangements for the fitting out of the premises is subject to the approval of the Principal Halls Officer.

 Hirers are required to complete a risk assessment for their event prior to the date of hire.
-The risk assessment should be given to the Halls Officer at least 7 days before the date of hire.
+The risk assessment should be given to the Kendal Town Hall Team Leader at least 7 days before the date of hire.

 Extremists groups, material or content are not permitted in Kendal Town Hall.

-The Town Hall has five rooms licensed for wedding ceremonies, please contact the Halls Officer for further information.
+The Town Hall has five rooms licensed for wedding ceremonies, please contact the Kendal Town Hall Team Leader for further information.
+Please note that due to planned refurbishments to the Town Hall we are not able to accommodate bookings for Weddings between June and October 2020.